 To endure the speech of false ideas or offensive content and

-then to counter it is part of learning how to live in a pluralistic
+then to counter it is part of learning how to live in a

-society, a society which insists upon open discourse towards the end of
+society, a society which insists upon open discourse towards the

 a tolerant citizenry.
 And tolerance presupposes

 some mutuality of obligation.
 It is argued that our